will123195/oreo/README.md

 })
 ```

-If no callback is provided a stream is emitted.
+If no callback is provided a stream is returned.

 <a name="findOne" />
 ### db.table.findOne( opts, [cb] )